 Q: What are the largest areas of spending in the district's budget?
-A: EBR's largest investment of general funds for the school year 2024-25 is in the salaries and benefits for the educators and staff who serve students.
-This makes up 77% of the total budget.
-Other areas of investment include: Property (6%); Materials and Supplies (5%); and Purchased Services (5%).
+A: EBR's largest investment of general funds for the school year 2025-26 is in the salaries and benefits for the educators and staff who serve students.
+This makes up 71% of the total general fund budget, excluding charter school appropriations; other areas of investment include: Supplies (11%), Property Services (8%); and Purchased Services (4%).